Advice

 Expert Advice: A Guide to Ordering Wedding Invitations

-Your wedding invitation is the first glimpse your guests will have into your big day, so you want it to be a personal statement.
+Your wedding invitation is your guests' first glimpse into your big day, so you want it to be a personal statement.

-Just as your wedding cake is so much more than just sugar and flour, your stationery is an integral part of your overall design.
+Just as your wedding cake is so much more than sugar and flour, your stationery is integral to your overall design.
 To help understand the process, our preferred Tampa Bay custom stationers share their insight on ordering wedding invitations.

-“If you are planning on sending out Save-the-Dates, looking for stationery designers once you have booked your venue.
-This allows enough time for the designer to create the perfect STD so you can mail them out eight to ten months in advance of your wedding date.
-For wedding invitations, couples should order their invitations about five months out, so they are ready to mail eight to ten weeks before the wedding.
-Creating custom wedding invitations is a process, so the more time you allow your stationery designers to paint, edit and print, the more likely you are to end up with a product you absolutely love.” -Sadge King, Sadgebrush Designs
+“If you plan on sending out Save-the-Dates, look for stationery designers once you have booked your venue.
+This allows enough time for designers to create the perfect STD and mail out ten to twelve months in advance of your wedding.
+For custom wedding invitations, couples should start the design process six to seven months out so they are ready to mail them out twelve weeks before the wedding.
+Creating custom wedding invitations is a process, so the more time you allow your stationery designers to paint, edit, and print, the more likely you are to end up with a product you absolutely love.” -Sadge King, owner, Sadgebrush Designs

 2. Define Your Wedding Style

 “When reaching out to a stationery designer, it is vital to have the style of your event already chosen (wedding planners are experts at pinning down your style).
 Whether your wedding is classic and elegant, casual and fun, or designed around a gorgeous outdoor venue, you want your invitation to set the tone for your event.
 This gives your guests a firsthand preview of the wedding they will be attending.
-Try to narrow down some major design points before speaking to your designer, such as a theme, certain colors, and a few descriptive words to illustrate the vibe of your wedding.
-Adjectives like classic, boho, vintage, French-inspired, modern, tropical and romantic can help unify your overall concept.
-A professional stationery artist should be able to use this descriptive language to design an invitation that revolves around your wedding style.” -Sadge King, Sadgebrush Designs
+Narrow down some major design points, such as a theme, certain colors, and florals, before speaking to your designer.
+A professional stationery artist should be able to use these inspirations to design an invitation that revolves around your wedding style.” -Sadge King, owner, Sadgebrush Designs

 Old Florida Elegant Wedding, White and Gray Wedding Invitation Suite | Tampa Bay Wedding Stationery A&P Design Co